keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/time-customization.md

 ## `start`
 *Default: none, Keys can be used anytime*
+Start time is useful for any drops where you intend to restrict access until a certain time.
+Setting a start time effectively sets an activation time; a time where the keys become usable afterwards.
+Prior to that, if a user is to try and  `claim` the key or use `create_account_and_claim`, it will not work.

 ### Use case
+Let's say I am running a concert, and we want to give fans exclusive access using prefered and general admission tickets.
+Those with prefered admission tickets can enter anytime, even when the band is setting up!
+General admission, on the other hand, may only enter once the band is set up.

+In this case, I would hand out general admission tickets with a start time in the time configurations and another set of prefered admission tickets with and earlier start time in the time configurations.

+To do this, I would need to create two drops, one for prefered admission and another for general admission.
+This is because, as covered in the [Drop Configurations](drop-customization.md) page, one set of configurations will apply to ALL keys in that drop.

 ## `end`
 *Default: none, Keys can be used anytime*
+Contrary to the start parameter, the end parameter acts as a de-activation time.
+This means that once the end time is reached, all the keys in the drop will be de-activated and can no longer be used.

 ### Use case
+Let's pretend that we are at NEARCON and I am an NFT marketplace looking to onboard users into my platform!
+My strategy is to offer an exclusive NFT to users that sign up during NEARCON.
+To do this, an to ensure that the users that sign up were actually at NEARCON, I can give out the keys in person and set an end time such that those that claim

 ## `throttle`
 *Default: none, Keys can be used anytime*